Chapters

 Menu features

 The menu features are handled like a chapter codec.
-That means each codec has a type, some private data and some data in the chapters.
+That means each codec has a type,

-The type of the menu system is defined by the ChapProcessCodecID
+The type of the menu system is defined by the ChapProcessCodecID parameter.
+For now,

-he private data depend on the type of menu system (stored in ChapProcessPrivate),
+The private data depend on the type of menu system (stored in ChapProcessPrivate),

 idem for the data in the chapters (stored in ChapProcessData).